Zantac Side Effects

 Some people who took Zantac suffered blood count changes including low white blood cells and low platelets.
 Rare cases of low red blood cell counts, with or without bone marrow problems, and very rare cases of acquired immune hemolytic anemia have been reported.

 According to the drug’s label, controlled studies in animals and humans didn’t show that Zantac caused impotence or abnormal enlargement of the breasts called gynecomastia.
-But men taking the drug have reported cases of impotence and loss of sex drive.
+But men taking the drug have reported cases of impotence and decreased sex drive when taken at high doses for a long period of time.
 These were comparable to the general population.

 Both males and females have reported rare instances of gynecomastia and galactorrhea, a milky nipple discharge.